Manong generation

 The manong generation were the first generation of Filipino immigrants to arrive en masse to the United States.
 They formed some of the first Little Manila communities in the United States, and they played a pivotal role in the farmworker movement.
-The term manong comes from the Ilocano word for "elder brother," while manang means "elder sister."
+The term manong comes from the Ilocano word for "elder brother", while manang means "elder sister"; these are derived from Spanish hermano/hermana, meaning "sibling".